Rohith2201/Infrastructure-Engineer-Task---tanX.fi/README.md

 ## Contributing

-Contributions are welcome!
+We welcome contributions!
 Please fork the repository and create a pull request with your changes.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ---

-Feel free to modify this README as per your project's specific details and requirements.